uptane/uptane.github.io/blog/2023-11-17-hacktoberfest2/index.md

 ---
-title: "Uptane's Successful Venture in Hacktoberfest: Building Community and Polishing Our New Website 🎃"
+title: "Uptane's Successful Venture with Hacktoberfest: Building Community and Polishing Our New Website 🎃"
 authors:
   - Phil
 ---